-Figure 3. forecasting performance comparison: for the MASE, and for one to eight-week forecast horizon.
+Figure 3.
+The boxplots for the percentage reduction of the MASE by the ADL-intra-EWC method and the ADL-intra-IC method compared to the ADL-intra model for one to eight weeks forecast horizon for selected product categories

+the ADL-intra-EWC method (b) the ADL-intra-IC method

-The box widths are proportionate to the number of SKU’s for each product category.
-The square symbols, which are joined by lines for illustration, indicates the group means. (positive numbers indicate higher performance of the proposed models)
+The box widths are proportionate to the number of SKU’s for the category.
+The square symbols, which are joined by lines for illustration, indicate the group means for the category.

-the ADL-intra-EWC model (b) the ADL-intra-IC model,

-Exploring the determinants of the forecasting improvement
+Exploring the determinants of the improvement in the forecasts

-The results in Table 6 show that our proposed models generate more accurate forecasts especially for some product categories (e.g., Yogurt, Milk, Toilet Tissue etc.).
-We further explore the determinants of the improvement of the forecasting performance of our proposed models at SKU level.
-This provides insights into for what types of SKUs we may get most benefit by using the proposed models.
-We consider the following data characteristics as potential determinants: 1) basic statistical measures for both the prices and sales variables including the average, standard deviation, skewness, range, kurtosis, and coefficient of variation; 2) the frequency of the feature and display promotions for each SKU; 3) more advanced statistical measures suggested by Fildes (1992).
+The results in Table 6 show that our proposed methods generate more accurate forecasts especially for some product categories (e.g., Yogurt, Toilet Tissue, and Spaghetti sauce etc.) compared to the models with similar specifications but overlook the problem of structural change, e.g., the ADL-intra model, which is due to the unique characteristics of the data of these product categories.
+Thus, we further explore the potential determinants of the improved forecasting performance by our proposed methods at SKU level.
+This may provide exploratory insights into what types of SKUs may most benefit from using the proposed methods.
+We consider the following data characteristics as potential determinants: 1) the average and standard deviation of both the prices and sales variables; 2) the frequency of the feature and display promotions for each of the focal products; 3) more advanced statistical measures suggested by Fildes (1992).
 For example, we include the proportion of outliers for the sales of each SKU.
 The value of the sales for product i will be identified as an outlier if ∆yi<Q1-1.5*(Q3-Q1) or ∆yi>Q3+1.5*(Q3-Q1), where ∆yi is the differenced value of the sales for product i.
 Q1 and Q3 are the first and third quantiles of ∆yi.
+For retailer product sales, the proportion of outliers could be related to the strength and the frequency of promotions.
 We also include the randomness measure by regressing yi,t' on T, yi,t-1',yi,t-2', and yi,t-3', where yi,t' is the sales value for product i at week t given that the outliers are removed and T is the time trend.
-The fitness of this autoregressive model (e.g., the R square) approximates the systematic variation in the sales data which could be captured by simple models.
+The fitness of this autoregressive model (e.g., the R square) represents the systematic variation in the sales data which could be captured by simple models.
 Lastly, we include the linear trend of product sales measured as the absolute value of the correlation between yi,t' and the time trend.
 We then construct five orthogonal factors to represent the information originally contained in the fourteen explanatory variables described above, which mitigates the issue of multicollinearity.
-Table 6 shows the correlation between the original fourteen explanatory variables and the constructed factors.
-We may interpret factor 1 as “Outliers and general variations”, factor 2 as “Sales level and variation”, factor 3 as “Central tendency of sales”, factor 4 as “Price level and variation”, and factor 5 as “Randomness and growth”.
+Table 7 shows the correlation between the original fourteen explanatory variables and the constructed factors.
+We may interpret factor 1 as “Price level and variation”, factor 2 as “Sales level and variation”, factor 3 as “Randomness and trend”, factor 4 as “Outliers and Feature intensity”, and factor 5 as “Display intensity”.

-Thus, we can develop regression models to explore potential determinants of the forecasting improvement by the proposed models.
-Specifically, we construct dependent variables including the percentage reductions of the error measures by the ADL-intra-EWC model and the ADL-intra-IC model compared to the ADL-intra model, and the percentage reductions of the MASE by the ADL-own-EWC model and the ADL-own-IC model compared to the ADL-intra model.
-For robustness, we develop regression models with and without dummy variables for each product category.

-Table 6.
-The pattern of the factors
+Table 7.
+The pattern of the factors (Small values are omitted for simplicity)